Ohio

 The Ohio Grassman, sometimes called the “Eastern Bigfoot,” is a hairy, ape-like cryptid said to dwell in the Appalachian foothills of eastern Ohio.
 Reports stretch back for generations, but sightings surged in the 1970s around Salt Fork State Park and the nearby forests of Guernsey County.
 Witnesses usually describe the Grassman as shorter and stockier than the Pacific Northwest Bigfoot.

 Locals claim the creature leaves behind grass mounds and primitive huts hidden in the woods.
-Many encounters involve groups of hunters or campers who reported glowing eyes watching them from the tree line, securing the Grassman’s place as one of Ohio’s most enduring cryptid legends.
+Many encounters involve groups of hunters or campers who reported glowing eyes watching them from the tree line.

 The Charles Mill Lake Monster